Clinical Trials (PDQ®)

 - Patients with symptoms/signs of hyperleukocytosis or WBC > 100,000/uL can be treated with leukapheresis prior to enrollment

-- Patients in remission or with second or later relapse
+- Remission or second or later relapse

 - Prior anti-AML treatment with GO, histone deacetylase (HDAC) inhibitor (including the use of valproic acid for control of seizure activity or other purposes), or demethylating agent